tkareine/chnode/README.md

 first line from the file.
 This means that fuzzy matching is supported.
 If no version matches, an error is reported.

+You can set the default node version by adding a `.node-version` file to the root of your home directory.
+The version you specify in the file will be used unless any of your Node.js projects, located somewhere under your home directory, has their own `.node-version` file.

+## Supported `.node-version` file format

-Detailed specifications for the `.node-version` file:
+Specifications for the `chnode_auto` function parsing the version string from the `.node-version` file are:

+1. The file must be a regular file or a symbolic link, and the current user must have read access to it.

-1. The version string must be in the first line.
-The line must end with the newline character (`\n`).
+2. The version string must be in the first line.
 The line may have leading and trailing whitespace, which get trimmed out.
+Trailing newline character is not required.
+Both Unix (`\n`) and Windows (`\r\n`) style line endings are supported.

+3. If the version string starts with the `v` character followed by a digit, then the `v` character gets trimmed out.

-2. The lines following the first are ignored.
+4. The lines following the first are ignored.

-3. If rule 1 is not satisfied, the file is ignored.
+5. If the first line cannot be parsed (no version string is found), then the file is ignored.
 No error is reported.

-You can set the default node version by adding a `.node-version` file to the root of your home directory.
-The version you specify in the file will be used unless any of your Node.js projects, located somewhere under your home directory, has their own `.node-version` file.

 ## Display current Node.js in shell prompt